-Tomorrow when you wake up, you will have to let go again.
+Sometime soon– you will find that you have to let go again.

-You will pour the cereal and smile at sleepy faces.
-You will pack the lunch and breathe a prayer.
-You will grab the keys and kiss their heads and tousle hair.
+You will pour cereal and smile at sleepy faces.
+You will pack lunches and breathe a prayer.
+You will grab keys and kiss foreheads and tousle hair.

 You will help them take this step.
-And even though you will want to turn the car around, and around and around until you find yourself in their old newborn nursery with the crib and the lamp and all these days still ahead — be brave.
+And even though you will want to turn the car around, and around and around until you find yourself in their old nursery with the crib and the blanket and lamp and all these days still ahead — be brave.

-You show them what brave looks like.
+You get to show them what brave looks like.
 You move forward with hope.
 You’re living the example that growing up is good and more time given is a privilege.
-And that we were not placed on this earth to stand still or to go back– but to move forward in faith and courage.
+That we were not placed on this earth to stand still or to go back– but to move forward in faith and courage.
 To be lights.

-If it feels like they need you less all of a sudden, it’s because you were there, all those days when they needed you more than anything.
+If it feels like they need you less all of a sudden, it is because you were there, all those days when they needed you more than anything.

-Whether it’s preschool or fifth grade or freshman year– your job is the same as you take a breath and take a step back.
+Whether they stare in the face of preschool or fifth grade or freshman year– your job is the same as you take a breath and take a step back.

 Tomorrow in houses strangely lacking the din of summer togetherness, let us remember to pray not only for God’s protection over our children– but for His glory to be seen through them.

-Let their kindness be clear, their hope be sure, and their belonging be already established.
+Let their kindness be clear, their hope be sure, and their belonging to Him be deep in their bones.

 Let them come to us when they feel too much or not quite enough.